verrazzano/docs/content/en/docs/backup/keycloak.md

    MySQL Helm charts are present inside the Verrazzano platform operator.
 Retrieve the charts from the original cluster to a local directory.

    The following example retrieves the MySQL charts to a directory `mysql-charts` under the current directory.
-In order to avoid data corruption, ensure that directory `mysql-charts` doesn't exist under the current directory.
+In order to avoid data corruption, ensure that the directory, `mysql-charts`, doesn't already exist under the current directory.

    {{< clipboard >}}
    ```bash